Ajten Pllana

 Kaltrina Krasniqi: What did you learn in your 80 years of life??

 Ajten Pllana: Ooh, what I learned, what I learned.
 Many things (laughs) I learned even through 80 years, 80 (laughs) years of life.
 To know how to fight for life.
 If you can, but I’m not a fighter, I’m not like that, and sometimes I think if I had studied more, and if I had that, but again it’s good like this too, right.
-What else, nothing more concrete than what I was able to achieve, no. I think I’m content with the profession that I chose.
-I think it’s one of the most noble professions, most valuable even although some, some don’t appreciate it.
-But being a teacher, working to enlighten three hundred or more kids, it’s something big, something valuable and so on.
+What else, nothing concrete more than what I was able to achieve, no. I think, I’m content with the profession that I chose, I think it’s one of the most noble professions, most valuable even though some, some don’t appreciate it.
+But, being a teacher, working to enlighten three hundred or more kids, it’s something big, something valuable and so on.

 Then my kids have achieved a lot, we live a normal life, nothing more.
-We don’t have megalomaniacal goals to get rich; normal, just a normal life how an intellectual can live it, like this.
-I traveled the world enough, there, there I saw, I… It could be better, better things could have happened, but I’m not preoccupied, I’m content.
+We don’t have megalomaniacal goals to get rich, normal, a normal life how an intellectual can live it, like this.
+I travelled the world enough, there, there I saw, I… It could be better, better things could have happened, but I’m not preoccupied, I’m content.

 Kaltrina Krasniqi: From your close family, your sisters and brothers, who is left?

-Ajten Pllana: I have a brother, a sister, and two brothers that are now both retired.
-I have their picture in the book.
-Even the youngest one has retired.
-He was a journ… albanologist, he worked as a journalist at the Pristina Radio Television.
-His wife is also an albanologist-journalist, but, when the television station closed, they had to go back to Skopje.
+Ajten Pllana: I have a brother, a sister, and two brothers that are now both retired, I have a picture in the book.
+Even the youngest one is retired.
+He was a journ…albanologist, he worked as a journalist at the Pristina Radio Television, his wife is also an albanologist, journalist, but, when the Television closed, they had to go back to Skopje.
 They had their children here, two children, and another girl there.
-So my brother retired a year ago.
-They took their first steps in Pristina and they have a very nice family.
+So my brother has retired a year ago, they had their first steps in Pristina and they have a very nice family.

 The other brother that is alive, he is a lawyer and retired.
 He translates a lot of books of value from Turkish into Macedonian and from Macedonian into Turkish.
 My big brother, he was the backbone of the family, he died when he was 64, 74 years old.
-He was a lawyer, he was a political prisoner.
-The other one was the cyclist, he also died four or five years ago.
-When I go there [to Skopje], I miss my brothers… Because we, my father didn’t have siblings, my mother was from Presevo living in Skopje.
-So we didn’t have relatives there.
+He was a lawyer, he was a political prisoner, the other one was the cyclist, he also died four or five years ago.
+When I go there, I miss my brothers… Because we, my father didn’t have siblings, his mother was from Presevo, living in Skopje, so we didn’t have relatives there.

-My father had an old uncle with a daughter and he died in ‘54, he didn’t leave, he only left his daughter behind.
-And she later got married and studied French.
-We were very lonely in Skopje, to say, like a single tree in the desert.
-But the family expanded with all the children, and now the children of the children, and so on.
-I go there, they come here to visit, and life goes on.
+My father had an old uncle with a daughter and he died in ‘54, he didn’t leave, he only left his daughter.
+And she later got married, she studied French.
+We were very lonely in Skopje, to say, like leaving wood in the desert.
+But, the family expanded with all the children, and now the children of the children, and so on, I go there, they come here to visit, and life goes by.

 Kaltrina Krasniqi: Once more, so it is more accurate.
 You were born in 1938, right?